-- A. Award 1 point for each segment correct in both pitch and rhythm. - A "segment" is any set of two contiguous quarter-note beats of the original melody, even if occurring over a bar line or beginning on a metrically weak pulse. - To receive credit, a segment must not overlap with any other segment receiving credit. - Do not subdivide a note to identify a segment. - To receive credit, a segment may be metrically shifted from its original position. - Give no credit for the final half note if notation of pitches continues thereafter. - B. If at least one segment is correct in pitch and rhythm, add 1 point to the total.
+A. Award 1 point for each segment correct in both pitch and rhythm.

+- A "segment" is any half measure of the original melody, even if occurring over a bar line or beginning on a metrically weak pulse.
+(In common time or cut time, a segment is any set of two contiguous quarter-note beats; in compound duple meter, a segment is any set of three contiguous eighth-note beats.) - To receive credit, a segment must not overlap with any other segment receiving credit. - Do not subdivide a note to identify a segment. - To receive credit, a segment may be metrically shifted from its original position. - Give no credit for the final half note if notation of pitches continues thereafter. - B. If at least one segment is correct in pitch and rhythm, add 1 point to the total.
 For example, a response that is correct in all aspects receives a score of 8 + 1, or 9.
-Exception: do not award a 9 unless all measures have the correct number of beats.
+Exception: Do not award a 9 unless all measures have the correct number of beats.
 Award an 8 (i.e., do not award the extra point) to an otherwise perfect response that does not use bar lines correctly. - C. Record any score of 4 or higher, and ignore the alternate scoring guides. - D. If after applying I.A. and I.B. the score is less than 4, try an alternate scoring guide.